3scale-demos/3scale-custom-policy-example/kafka-producer/README.md

       -n 3scale
   ```

-  *Whenever there is a need to change the ConfigMap, it will be necessary to rollout the PODs `apicast-staging-*` e `apicast-production-*`*
+  *Whenever there is a need to change the Secret, it will be necessary to rollout the PODs `apicast-staging-*` e `apicast-production-*`*

   > 02 - In the resource, `kind: APIManager`, add the following content:
   ```bash